Skip to main content

 Overview

-The Program Materials section includes additional information and requirements for the programs you selected in the Add Program tab.
-Your selected programs appear on the left side of this page; click each program's name to begin your review.
+The Program Materials section includes additional information and requirements for the programs you selected in the My Programs tab.
+Click the arrow next to the program name to expand it.

-The Home tab contains the program's city and state.
+The Details section contains the program's city and state.
 For more information on internship program requirements for each site, refer to the APPIC Directory.

-On the Questions tab, indicate which track(s) at this site you are interested in and click Save.
+In the Program Questions section, indicate which track(s) at this site you are interested in and click Continue.
 Contact each site directly if you have questions.

 Documents

-On the Documents tab, you can upload documents that will only be visible to that particular program.
+In the Documents section, you can upload documents that will only be visible to that particular program.
 The cover letter, essays, and curriculum vitae are required and must be uploaded for you to submit your application.
 The treatment summary and assessment report documents may or may not be required depending on your program's requirements.
 Use the APPIC Directory to determine if you need to upload these.

 Note: All clinical material submitted to internship programs must have identifying information redacted according to HIPAA guidelines.
 Once your documents are deidentified, add "Deidentified" to your document file name.